hoopdad/hoopdad.github.io/docs/cloud/_posts/2025-03-27-Azure-Managed-Identities-with-Event-Hubs-Kafka.md

 title:  "Azure Managed Identities with Event Hub's Kafka"
 ---

-## More Secure Integrations for Event-Driven Applications
+## More Secure Integrations for Event-Driven Applications in Azure

 Event Hub is an event processing services for high volumes of events and data.
 Event-driven applications can take advantage of this service to enable a highly responsive application or integration architecture.
 Kafka is a mature, open-source service for data stream processing, widely adopted over more than 15 years.
 Event Hub offers an interface to make it compatible with applications written for Kafka.